 Downhill sprinting is a form of assistance or “over-speed training.”
-And they were forcing an athlete to move the legs faster than they could typically generate.
-However, I don’t have novice athletes run downhill.
+And they were forcing an athlete to move their legs faster than they could typically generate.
+However, I don’t have novice athletes running downhill.
 Therefore, reserving it for elite caliber athletes who have a full mastery of their sprinting mechanics.

 Here are my reasons:

 While the athletes gain greater than normal speed as they run down a hill, you will see the following improper running mechanics.